machacekmartin/node-tictactoe/README.md

-## Customizable Tictactoe using JS
+## Customizable Tictactoe using Node.js
 ##### Use Node for interpreting.

 #### New config file now contains: